GoogleContainerTools/kpt-functions-catalog/functions/go/gatekeeper-validate/README.md

 You can use the policy controller to validate KRM resources.
 To learn more about the policy controller, see: https://cloud.google.com/anthos-config-management/docs/concepts/policy-controller.

-The function ensures the constraint policies are enforced on KRM resources.
+The function evaluates constraint policies against KRM resources.
 The function takes 3 types of resources from the input resource list:

 - constraint templates